r4tt4/vf-station-read/README.md

 After having extracted the data from HTML dsTable (downstream table) and usTable (upstream table), the script processes the data :
   - Sorting data by channel and discarding channel 0
-  - Parsing values in data arrays
+  - Parsing values in two 2D-arrays
   - Parsing Rx and Tx power in separate float values

 The script creates two arrays (ds_data and us_data) with one row per channel.
 Each rows is formated with following scheme: